gabrieldhofer/MMU/README.md

 Date: May 2, 2021

 ### The Purpose of Virtual Memory
-Operating System support virtual memory for the following reasons:
+Operating Systems support virtual memory for the following reasons:
 * Applications can have their own separate or isolated chunk of memory that can't be accessed by other applications.
 * Memory isolation increases security.
 * It is possible to create arbitrarily large memory addresses that may or may not exist in actual memory